Isilin/Simxu/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## F.A.Q.

+### **Q:** Why "simxu" does not begin with a capital letter ?
+> **A:** Lojban doesn’t use lower-case (small) letters and upper-case (capital) letters in the same way that English does; sentences do not begin with an upper-case letter, nor do names.
+However, upper-case letters are used in Lojban to mark irregular stress within names. - **The Complete Lojban Language by John Woldemar Cowan**